gossi/ember-handbook/ember-handbook/app/component-architecture/index/template.md

 in ember, yet this whole section is framework agnostic and can also be applied to any other frontend framework or library that provides components.

+This topic was presented as a talk on EmberIgnite.
+You can <LinkTo @route="component-architecture.talk">re-watch the recording</LinkTo>.

 <ul class="cards">
   <li>
     <h2><LinkTo @route="component-architecture.haptics">Haptics</LinkTo></h2>